jutge-org/easyinput/README.md

 Function `read` also admits a variable number of parameters.
 If no parameter is given, it defaults to `str`.
-If more than one parameter is given, it returns a list with as many tokens as requested, each of the corresponding type, filling with `None` values if input is exhausted.
+If more than one parameter is given, it returns a list with as many tokens as requested, each of the corresponding type, filling the list with `None` values if input is exhausted.

 Sample program to compute the sum of two floats: